Austin Hatch

 Biography

 Austin Hatch's story is one of tragedy, incomprehensible loss and triumph.
-On Labor Day of 2003, Hatch and his family were flying from northern Michigan to Ft.
+On Labor Day of 2003, his family was flying from northern Michigan to Ft.
 Wayne, Indiana.
-As they were preparing to land, the aircraft crashed and burst into flames.
-His father threw him out of the plane to save his life.
-However, when his father went back into the flames to get the rest of the family, they did not survive.
+As they were preparing to land, the airplane crashed and burst into flames.
+Hatch's dad threw him out of the plane and saved his life.
+He went back into the flames to get his mom, Julie, his sister, Lindsay, and brother, Ian, but tragically, was unable to.
+His mom, sister and brother did not survive.

-There are four key components to Grit, but he believes Grit is driven by having a Greater Purpose for why we do what we do.
+There are four key components to Grit, but he believes Grit is driven by having a Greater Purpose.
 If we are working just for ourselves, it is very likely that we will eventually face some form of adversity that will cause us to give up because we don’t have a driving force for why we do what we do.
+We need to find something that we’re willing to sacrifice for.
 If we are working for something bigger than ourselves, Hatch believes we will always do what it takes to get the job done, no matter the task and no matter the circumstances.
 Our Purpose drives Grit.

 Speaker Videos